microrobotics/ESP32-EASY-PROTO-V2/README.md

 1. **Clone or Download** this repository.
 2. Refer to [hardware/README.md](hardware/README.md) for hardware design details.
 3. Look in [firmware/README.md](firmware/README.md) for firmware setup and examples.
 4. Check [docs/README.md](docs/README.md) for additional documentation or images.

+---

+## License

+This project is **proprietary** and not covered by any open-source license.
+See [LICENSE.md](LICENSE.md) for full details.
+Unauthorized copying, modification, or distribution of these design files is prohibited.

+---

 ## Contact & Support